Hiring a digital marketing company in Fort Worth, TX, should mean more than getting another monthly task list and a pile of reports.

 Publishing content can help improve search engine result page (SERP) rankings, but a better ranking is only useful when the search matters to the business.

-- The industries, locations, or use cases where your business has a clear advantage
+- The industries, use cases, or locations where your business is especially competitive

 That is why the right rankings matter.
 They put your business in front of users while they are trying to understand a problem, compare options, or choose a provider.